 Best of all, we connected with members of my extended family on two of our stops, rekindling relationships with my dear cousins whom I hadn’t seen in more than 20 years and introducing them to E and Z. It was a joy!

 I’ll likely spread this travelogue into multiple parts, with this first bit focused on trip planning, a pair of posts about our stops in England, and a final installment on visiting Paris with an 8 year old.

 Are you ready?
 Allons y (let’s go)!

 How the trip came about

 Since long before we were married with a kiddo, E and I had always talked about visiting Europe one day – specifically England, where I still have relatives and where I spent so many fun childhood holidays with my family.
 As I’ve shared before, my parents came to America from the UK as a young married couple only planning to stay two years – and ended up staying for the rest of their lives, and ours!
-So England is very near to my heart, although I hadn’t visited since my cousin’s wedding about 25 years ago.
+So England is very near to my heart, although I haven’t visited since my cousin’s wedding about 25 years ago.

 As Z has grown up traveling and has been on many long trips including Maui twice (at 18 months and at age 5), we have often talked about when might be the best time to take our family’s first Europe trip.
 We always agreed that around age 8-10 is likely the earliest – so for me, it was still a bit on the horizon and not something to actively plan.